wp-plugins/bxslider-wp/README.txt

 3. Slider in Action

 == Changelog ==

+= 1.4.0 - 2014-08-30 =
+* Major code refactoring and clean-up for future updates.
+Plugin now easily overridable.
+* Activating free and pro at the same time will not trigger an error.
+Pro will just override it.
+Both versions should be 1.4.0 or greater for this to work.
+* Updated bxslider scripts to 4.1.2.
+* Fix bug when using horizontal mode when using CSS transitions ("Use CSS" checked in settings).

 = 1.3.3 - 2013-08-14 =
 * Added metabox to easily grab slider codes.